-Along with the kinetic energy Ek stored within the particle that may increase when speeding up and decrease when slowing down, a potential energy Ep, of electric nature this time (and not gravitational), is also developed to be switched with the kinetic energy, upon the motion of the particle towards a similarly or oppositely charged plate, as illustrated in Figure 4.7b-c.
+Along with the kinetic energy Ek stored within the particle that may increase when speeding up and decrease when slowing down, a potential energy Ep (electrical this time and not gravitational) is also produced and replaces the kinetic energy upon the motion of the particle toward a similarly or oppositely charged plate, as illustrated above on the right.
 (Knight, 2016, p.
 690).